gpageot/JenkinsUE4/Documentation/P4_TIPS.md

 	Rmdir
 	On submit "Don't submit unchanged files"

-Note that P4V will create a new workspace for every stream, so you will need to repeat those changes for every workspaces.
+Note that in the case you create a new workspace for every stream, you will need to repeat those changes for every workspaces.

 ## P4 client